LukasFuchs/GeoModBox.jl/docs/src/man/GESolution.md

 Repeated indices imply summation.

-Ordinary and partial differential equations (ODEs and PDEs) can be solved through various approaches—occasionally *analytically*, but more commonly *numerically* due to their inherent complexity.
+Ordinary and partial differential equations (ODEs and PDEs) can be solved through various approaches, occasionally *analytically*, but more commonly *numerically* due to their inherent complexity.
 Among numerical methods, prominent techniques include *integral*-based methods, such as the *finite element* and *spectral* methods, as well as the *finite difference* method.

 ## Finite Difference Method